|Home About Contact|

 Also sometimes referred to as the leading indicators to failure of an asset or the failure development period.

 The pattern of the P-F Interval is reflected on a P-F Curve.The phrase P-F interval was coined by J. Moubray.

-A type of deterioration model that utilizes a graph to represent the relationship between potential failure ("P") and functional failure ("F").
-P-F curves are used to map and avert failures.
-An understanding of the P-F curve helps the owner determine which types of asset replacement policy is most appropriate to their tolerance for risk.
+An understanding of the P-F curve helps to determine which types of asset replacement policy is most appropriate to their tolerance for risk.

 Identifying the Points on the P-F Interval:P-F intervals are determined through a variety of techniques to gather empirical data on the condition of an asset, including: